DeepAzz000/mbs_testing/README.md

 # OVERVIEW

-This project provides a performing automated tests on mobipreshipement.
+This project is performing automated tests on mobishipement.

 # HOW TO USE

-Run the following command to execute the tests using pytest:
+Run the following command to execute the tests using the following:

    ```bash
 python -m pytest -s testing_main.py